+Presider

-Presider Blessed be the God of our salvation.
+PeopleBlessed be the God of our salvation.

-People Who bears our burdens and forgives our sins.

-Presider Jesus said, "The first commandment is this:
+Who bears our burdens and forgives our sins.PresiderJesus said, "The first commandment is this:

 Hear, O Israel: The Lord our God is the only Lord.

 Love the Lord your God with all your heart,

 with all your soul, with all your mind,

 and with all your strength.

 The second is this: Love your neighbor as yourself.

 There is no other commandment greater than these."

 Mark 12:29-31

-Presider Let us confess our sins to God.

-Silence may be kept.

-Minister and People:

-God of all mercy,

-we confess that we have sinned against you,

-opposing your will in our lives.

-We have denied your goodness in each other,

-in ourselves, and in the world you have created.

-We repent of the evil that enslaves us,

-the evil we have done,

-and the evil done on our behalf.

-Forgive, restore, and strengthen us

-through our Savior Jesus Christ,

-that we may abide in your love

-and serve only your will.
-Amen.

-Absolution

-Almighty God have mercy on you, forgive you all your sins through the grace of Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
-Amen.

-Presider May God be with you.
+PresiderMay God be with you.PeopleAnd also with you.

-People And also with you.